MarketSquare/robotframework-robocop/docs/configuration.rst

 Configuring rules
 =================

 Rules are configurable.
-Severity of every rule message can be changed (see more :ref:`severity-threshold`) and also some of the rules have optional parameters.
+Severity of every rule message can be changed (see more :ref:`rule-severity`) and also some of the rules have optional parameters.

 .. note::